jphaugla/redisEnterpriseVault/README.md

 * terraform parameters are copied to the ansible environment in *terraform/provisioning.tf*
 * Even if no changes are needed to the GKE cluster, the ansible deployment is kicked off by the terraform script.

 ### OpenShift Automated Instructions
-OpenShift only uses ansible because the actual installation of the OpenShift cluster is automated by Openshift (using terraform internally) by install client software and using these this client to automate the install on GCP.
+OpenShift automation does not use terraform at all.
+Openshift automation only uses ansible because the actual installation of the OpenShift cluster is automated by Openshift (using terraform internally) by installing client software and using this client to automate the install on GCP.
 For simplicity, this GitHub automates this installation using ansible.
-Following the use of ansible to install OpenShift, the same ansible as is used in the GCK automation of the Redis Enterprise, PostgreSQL, Hashicorp Vault, and Redis Connect is also used with OpenShift.
+Following the use of ansible to install OpenShift, the same ansible that is used in the GCK automation of the Redis Enterprise, PostgreSQL, Hashicorp Vault, and Redis Connect is also used with OpenShift.
-There are a few minor differences but parametrization takes care of those differences.
+There are a few minor differences but parametrization takes care of the differences.

-#### Run ansible OpenShift script
+#### Run ansible OpenShift
 * First create the openshift cluster with provided script
   * [This script follows these OpenShift on GCP steps](https://docs.openshift.com/container-platform/4.11/installing/installing_gcp/installing-gcp-customizations.html)
 ```bash